ketut-garjita/dezoomcamp2024-project1/README.md

 - The downloaded CSV files (raw) are then uploaded to a folder in Google Cloud bucket (parquet) as Data Like
 - Next, the data will be stored in BigQuery as a Data Warehouse
 - A new table is created from this original table with correct data types as well as partitioned by Month and Clustered by type of event for optimised performance
-- Spin up a dataproc clusters (masterand worker) and execute the pyspark jobs for procusts analys purposes
+- Spin up a dataproc clusters (master and worker) and execute the pyspark jobs for procusts analys purposes
 - Configure Google Looker Studio to power dashboards from BigQuery Data Warehouse tables

 You can find the detailed Architecture on the diagram below: